 Field samples or quality control samples collected using a different sample collection technique for the same analyte or group of analytes (for example, if both a bailer and a pump are used to collect samples for metals analysis, label the bailer sample to distinguish it from the pump sample)

-The color, size, shape, or material composition of sample containers and caps cannot substitute for the information required in 1.2.1. – 1.2.2.
+The color, size, shape, or material composition of sample containers, labels and caps cannot substitute for the information required in 1.2.1. – 1.2.2.
 Above.

-The unique field identification code and any other information included on the container label or tag must allow the analyzing laboratory to independently determine the sample collection date, the sample collection time (for maximum holding times < 48 hours), the sample preservation and the analytical tests to be performed on each container or group of containers.
+The unique field identification code and any other information included on the container label or tag must allow the analyzing laboratory to independently determine the sample collection date, the sample collection time (if required, see 2.2 below), the sample preservation and the analytical tests to be performed on each container or group of containers.

 Attach the label or tag so that it does not contact any portion of the sample that is removed or poured from the container.